Singapore Turf Club

-The Singapore Turf Club was founded in 1842 as the Singapore Sporting Club to operate the Serangoon Road Race Course at Farrer Park Field.
+The Singapore Turf Club was founded in 1988 as the Bukit Turf Club to manage horse racing for the Singapore Totaliser Board (Tote Board).
 It is the only horse-racing club in Singapore and is part of the Malayan Racing Association.
-The first race was held on 23 February 1843 with a prize money of $150.

 History

+In 1987, the Ministry of Finance announced the formation of the Tote Board to control the income earned from the Singapore Turf Club (former club with the same name that operated from 1842-1988) via horse racing betting and 4D draws.
+In 1988, the Tote Board was formed and wanted the club to run horse racing and 4D operations on its behalf but was rejected by the club.
+In response, the Tote Board formed the Bukit Turf Club (BTC) as an agent to operate both activities.
+After an appeal by the former club to merge into BTC, the Tote Board took over the club's assets and the club's staff was re-employed by BTC.

+In May 1988, the government announced a land use review of the premise of the club could possibly rezone the land for residential use.
+In 1993, Minister of National Development, Richard Hu, said the land would be reused for residential purposes after 1995.
+SMRT Corporation suggested BTC could relocate to Kranji besides the Kranji MRT station.

+On 1 June 1994, BTC was renamed as Singapore Turf Club.

+The Singapore government proposed an exchange of the Club's 140-hectares of land with 80 ha at Kranji and 60 ha near Peirce Reservoir.

-In 1924, the Club changed its name to the Singapore Turf Club.
-The Club moved to Bukit Timah in 1933 before relocating to its present location at the Singapore Racecourse at Kranji in 1999.
-The racecourse is adjacent to Kranji MRT station.
+In 1999, the Club relocated to Kranji with the last race at Bukit Timah held on 25 July 1999.
+The new racecourse cost $500-million.

-Singapore Turf Club is the only horse racing club and authorised operator for horse racing activities in Singapore.
-It also operates the Singapore Turf Club Riding Centre (STCRC), a 3-hectare site with world-class riding arenas adjacent to the Singapore Racecourse at Kranji.
+Singapore Turf Club is the only horse racing club and authorized operator for horse racing activities in Singapore.
+It also operates the Singapore Turf Club Riding Centre (STCRC), a 3-hectare site with riding arenas adjacent to the Singapore Racecourse at Kranji.

+On 5 June 2023, it was announced that the Singapore Turf Club will cease operations in March 2027 due to demand of land for housing and other projects, with its final race held on 5 October 2024.
+The land will be returned to the government by 2027.

 Racing

 Racing is staged all year round mostly on weekends, with most race meetings restricted to locally trained horses.

 Since there is no breeding industry in Singapore, all its thoroughbred bloodstock is imported from overseas, primarily from Australia and New Zealand, while some come from other countries like America, Argentina, England, France, Ireland, Japan and South Africa.

 Horse owners, made up of both Singaporeans and foreigners, purchase horses and send them to local and expat trainers licensed by Singapore Turf Club.

-The pool of jockeys consists mainly of local jockeys, apprentices and expatriate jockeys, whose licences are granted by Singapore Turf Club under MRA rules.
+The pool of jockeys consists mainly of local jockeys, apprentices and expatriate jockeys, whose licenses are granted by Singapore Turf Club under MRA rules.